 There are many reasons why you could get to the point where the IRS is sending you an Intent to Levy Notice.
 While it may feel like the end of your world, there is still plenty that you can do to resolve the problem.
 There are two big mistakes that you can make in dealing with this situation.
 First, remember that you must talk to the IRS in some way.
 Non-compliance is the biggest motivator for the IRS to come after you, so you need to make sure that you communicate with the IRS yourself or through your legal representative.

 Second, remember that you do not have to solve this problem on your own.
-There are many legal, tax, and debt experts available to help you resolve your unpaid tax debt.
+There are many legal, tax, and debt experts available to help you resolve your unpaid back taxes.
 The key is to find a partner who is knowledgeable, reliable, and trustworthy to help you through this process.

-At Solvable, we review companies that can help you with your tax debt.
-By providing resources like company reviews and articles about paying your tax debt, we can help you get a hold of this problem and keep it from ruining your life.
+At Solvable, we review companies that can help you with your back taxes.
+By providing resources like company reviews and articles about paying your back taxes, we can help you get a hold of this problem and keep it from ruining your life.
 Have a look at our company reviews to find the best company in your area.
-You can also take advantage of our articles and FAQs to learn more about the different ways to resolve your tax debt.
-That way, you’ll be knowledgeable enough to make the best decision for your situation and to find the partner that you need to get over your tax debt once and for all.
+You can also take advantage of our articles and FAQs to learn more about the different ways to resolve your back taxes.
+That way, you’ll be knowledgeable enough to make the best decision for your situation and to find the partner that you need to get over your back taxes once and for all.